kristopolous/DRR/server/README.md

 These are parts of the server broken down into handy pocket-sized modules.

-  * ts.py - Deals with localizing time functions
   * audio.py - All the mp3 slicing and stitching magic is done here
-  * file.py - The negotiations with when to put things on the cloud, register streams in the database, and remove them
+  * cloud.py - The negotiations with when to put things on the cloud, register streams in the database, and remove them.
-  * db.py - An (intentionally) leaky wrapper for the sqlite3 database
+  * db.py - An (intentionally) leaky wrapper for the sqlite3 database.
   * misc.py - Miscellaneous "global" tools that all the other libs use.
+  * server.py - Web server functions.
+  * ts.py - Deals with localizing time functions.